 New Writing Prize

 The Wasafiri New Writing Prize 2018 is now open for submissions.
 The closing date is 5pm GMT on 13 July 2018.

-The Wasafiri New Writing Prize 2017 is open for entries!
+The Wasafiri New Writing Prize 2018 is now open

-We welcome submissions in one of three categories: Poetry, Fiction and Life Writing (the competition is open to anyone who has not published a complete book in the category entered).
+We are now welcoming submissions in one of three categories: Poetry, Fiction and Life Writing (the competition is open to anyone who has not published a complete book in the category entered).